Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Optimal Transport Filtering, Estimation, and Forecasting

 is optimal and preserves the linearity of the process.
 These derivations follow from \citet{dowson1982}, \citet{olkin1982}, and \citet{givens1984}.
 See \citet{peyre2019}, Remark 2.31, for additional discussion of the Gaussian case.
-Algorithm \ref{algo:KOTF} uses the plugin estimates $\tilde{\Sigma}_{nk}$ and $\hat{e}_t$ of $\tilde{\Sigma}$ and $\tilde{y}_t - \tilde{\mu}_{t|t-1}$.
-Appendix \ref{apx:MA1} considers a univariate moving average setting and analytically shows that the transport preserves the impulse responses to shocks at the horizons modeled in the analysis.
+The Transport step in Algorithm \ref{algo:KOTF} uses the plugin estimate $\tilde{\Sigma}_{nk}$ for $P$, and $\hat{e}_t$ for $\tilde{y}_t-\tilde{\mu}_{t|t-1}$.

+\textbf{Update.} A key difference with KF is in the update step.
+The standard KF update is $m_{t|t} = m_{t|t-1} + K \tilde{e}_t$ where $\tilde{e}_t$ are prediction errors for $\tilde{y}_t$ computed using model (\ref{eq:Lssmodel}) and the $K$ matrix is the Kalman gain.
+Here, the prediction errors $\hat{e}_t = \tilde{y}_t - \tilde{\mu}_{t|t-1}$ are based on the auxiliary VAR model and are transported using the matrix $P$ to have variance $\Sigma(\theta)$.
+Enforcing the model-based covariance structure ensures the new data is model-consistent.
+If the model is misspecified such that $\tilde{e}_t$ are serially correlated and/or do not have covariance matrix $\Sigma$, then the Kalman filtered variable will not satisfy model constraints.

-\paragraph{Accommodating some non-linearities:} The plugin transport map extends to non-linear models of the form:
+\textbf{Accommodating some non-linearities:} The plugin transport map extends to non-linear models of the form:

 where $v_t \sim (0,I)$ and $x_t$ is observed, or can be perfectly inferred, at time $t-1$.
 The solution to (\ref{eq:OT_L}) now changes with $t$: $P_{t|t-1} = \tilde{\Sigma}_{t|t-1}^{-1/2}( \tilde{\Sigma}_{t|t-1}^{1/2} \Sigma(x_t;\theta) \tilde{\Sigma}_{t|t-1}^{1/2} )^{1/2} \tilde{\Sigma}_{t|t-1}^{-1/2}$; the map becomes $T_{t|t-1} : \tilde{y}_t \to \mu(x_t;\theta) + P_{t|t-1} (\tilde{y}_t - \tilde{\mu}_{t|t-1})$.
 The requirement that $x_t$ is observable accommodates (G)ARCH but not stochastic volatility models, for instance.
 Choices of auxiliary models $\tilde{p}_{t|t-1}$ used for these models in simulation-based estimation are referenced below.